-Inside the prisoner swap that freed Brittney Griner
+Inside the Prisoner Swap That Freed Brittney Griner

 Cherelle Griner, Griner’s wife, was invited to the White House on Thursday morning ostensibly to meet with Sullivan for an update.
 When she arrived, however, Sullivan surprised her by taking her to the Oval Office, where Biden broke the news that Brittney Griner was coming home.
 At that point, Griner was on the ground in Abu Dhabi, while Bout’s plane was 30 minutes out.

-Once he landed, the swap was captured in grainy video distributed by Russian state media, showing Griner and Bout being walked to the middle of a dusty tarmac, escorted by officials of their countries.
+Once he landed, his clemency document was finalized and the swap proceeded, captured in grainy video distributed by Russian state media.
+It showed Griner and Bout being walked to the middle of a dusty tarmac, escorted by officials of their countries.
 After a brief stop, Griner was led away in one direction, while Bout left with Russian officials in another.

 Biden and Cherelle Griner celebrated before cameras in the Oval Office.
 But once the journalists were ushered out, the president had another, grimmer task: He had to call Whelan’s sister to explain why he was not coming home, at least not yet.